mrondin1/Top-New-York-Providers-Depression-Screening/README.md

 The code can easily be updated to alter the target state or amount of output.
 All of the data for specific practitioners can be identified using "screenProviderJoin2.loc[screenProviderJoin2['Group Practice PAC ID'] == 1355395179]" and changing the PAC ID to select the provider of interest.

-# Follow up

-Email Draft:

-Hi ______,

-My name is Mike Rondinaro and I am reaching out on behalf of Spring Care, Inc. (www.spring.care).
-We are a behavioral healthcare start-up that uses machine learning technology to assist clinicians in making depression treatment decisions with a ten minute questionnaire.
-Founded out of Yale University, our work has been featured in The Lancet and Crain's, among other publications.
-We identified your practice as a top performer in depression screening using data from the Medicare Physician Quality Reporting System.
-Please let me know if you are free for a phone call to discuss your depression screening procedures and your needs, if any, for improving this process.

-Sincerely,

-Mike